Frequently asked questions for the Honors Program.

 - Do I have to live in Hume Hall?

 Honors students are not required to live in Hume Hall.
-However, most of our freshmen elect to live there and a lot of our freshmen programming is located there.
+However, most of our freshmen elect to live there and a lot of our freshman programming is located there.
 Details on Hume.

 - Are there extra fees associated with the Honors Program?

-No. Students do pay one-time membership dues of $60 to the Student Honors Organization (SHO) before their first year at UF, but there are no other fees charged for the program.
-These dues pay for activities organized by SHO throughout the year and for the t-shirt that students receive during Preview.
+No. Students do pay one-time membership dues of $80 to the Student Honors Organization (SHO) before their first year at UF, but there are no other fees charged for the program.
+These dues pay for activities organized by the honors student organizations throughout the year and for the t-shirt that students receive during Preview.

 - Do Honors Students get early registration?